guomaimang/Moon-Spork/Report and Presentation/report.md

 Then, the word snippets will be translated to word ID with a black-red tree dictionary.
 Black-red tree is a advanced self-balanced binary search tree, and the time complexity is O(log n), which can shorten the searching time significantly.
 ### Data Structure
+To implement the idea of object-oriented programming, as well as make the best use of C++ features, we defined two classes to represent subjects and words separately.

+The first class named `Course`, each instance represent one subject, contain essential information related to the subject including subject ID, subject code, subject pre-requisite, subject level, subject credit and subject content.
+To implement the red-black tree, we use C++ STL container `map`, which is a balanced hash table.
+It can search objects quickly.
+We use the map to store how many times the word appeared in this subject description form content.
+Meanwhile, in our opinion, the words appeared in the title is much more important than the words appeared in the content.
+Therefore, we assigned more impact index on words appeared in the title, and use two map objects to store title and content.
+Also, we think that data security is of vital importance in nowadays society, so we use private objects to store the data, which is safer and easier for future maintain. **Figure: Course object**

+The second class names `Dictionary`, each instance represent one word which have appeared in at least once in the subject description form contents.
+The class includes word name, word ID, the subject id where the word appeared in title or content.
+We use word ID to shorten the search time and make it easier to be searched in the whole documents.
 ### Program Design
 ### Data Process
 #### Data Collection